 Summary of Complaint: VEHICLE CAUGHT FIRE SPONTANEOUSLY AT A PARKING LOT.
-CAR WAS JUST SERVICED AND INSPECTED A MONTH PRIOR AT THE HYUNDAI DEALER WHERE I PURCHASED IT AND HAD NO PROBLEMS REPORTED.
+CAR WAS JUST SERVICED AND INSPECTED A MONTH PRIOR AT THE HYUNDAIDEALER WHERE I PURCHASED IT AND HAD NO PROBLEMS REPORTED.
 CAR WAS PARKED AT THE TIME OF THE INCIDENT.
-FROM THE INITIAL REPORT FROM THE FIRE DEPARTMENT THE CAUSE OF THE FIRE WAS A MECHANICAL ISSUE.
-THE VEHICLE WAS A TOTAL LOSS.
+FROM THE

-January 9, 2020 NHTSA ID NUMBER: 11298274
+INITIAL REPORT FROM THE FIRE DEPARTMENT THE CAUSE OF THE FIRE A A MAS A MECHANICAL ISSUE.
+THE VEHICLE WAS A TOTAL LOSS. 在特別的報告中心 1997年

-NHTSA ID Number: 11298274 Incident Date December 5, 2019
+January 9, 2020 NHTSA ID NUMBER: 11298274 Components: UNKNOWN OR OTHER NHTSA ID Number: 11298274 Incident Date December 5, 2019